traic21/traic21/README.md

 Hi 👋 My name is Trev Raices
 ============================

-Quality Assurance analyst with a passion for cybersecurity and salesforce
+Quality Assurance analyst with a passion for Salesforce & Cybersecurity
 -------------------------------------------------------------------------

 💡 I’m currently working on a QA/Salesforce Lightning Implementation project & digging into the world of AI